 You may also like: Bistro, Brasserie, Cafe or Wine Bar?
 The Differences

-Most restaurants, brasseries and cafés, even the ones in far-flung arrondissements, with just a handful of items on their chalkboard menu, will offer a café gourmand.
+Most restaurants, brasseries, and cafés, even the ones in far-flung arrondissements, with just a handful of items on their chalkboard menu, will offer a café gourmand.

 I know from the moment I sit down that I’ll be ordering it, and for once, the dessert is the thing I look forward to the most.

 I never know what to expect: a few fresh strawberries topped with homemade whipped cream?
 A perfect little macaron?
 A mini chocolate lava cake?
-A tangy lemon tart, with a perfectly buttery crust?
+A tangy lemon tart, with a perfect buttery crust?
 Anything is game, and I taste a spoonful of each before deciding on my favorite and leaving it for last.

 You may also like: French Macaroons in Charleston

 At Le Centenaire (27, boulevard La Tour-Maubourg), I tried a perfect tuille cookie, the best foil for dipping into fromage frais, an unsweetened, yogurt-like cream with berry coulis.

 At La Pierre du Marais (51, rue de Bretagne), I had the most delicious panna cotta I’ve ever tasted.
 And the best part?
 Unlike dishes on the main menu, which change infrequently if ever, the café gourmand always changes: some days, you’ll get a small portion of the daily special, like a mini crème brulée ou clafoutis.

 You may also like: Recipie For Panna Cotta

 Other days, it’s local fruit with whipped cream or chocolate sauce or a viennoiserie from a local pastry shop.
 I’ll occasionally be tempted by desserts on the menu, but in the end, I always go for the café gourmand and I’ve never been disappointed.